Chart Color Schemes

 Kambalda West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.7%, significantly lower than Australia's average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 7.0%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 44.7% of residents aged 15+ holding such qualifications - advanced diplomas (5.9%) and certificates (38.8%).
+The area's university qualification rate is 9.7%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 7.0%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.1%).
+Trade and technical skills are prominent, with 44.7% of residents aged 15+ holding vocational credentials - advanced diplomas (5.9%) and certificates (38.8%).

 Frequently Asked Questions - Education